sigseg1v/twitchplaysd2/twitch_commands.md

 - tree col1-3

 ###Skill Quickbars
+* These offer more fine-tuned control of moving the mouse than the bind command, but the bind command is easier to use*

 - skill row1-5 -- *sets the row for both the left and right skill quickbars*

 - right col1-10 -- *sets the column for the right skill quickbar (only visible when opened)*

 - left col1-10 -- *sets the column for the right skill quickbar (only visible when opened)*

 ###Inventory Positions